section-engineering-education/engineering-education/articles/understanding-static-dynamic-routing/index.md

 ### Functions of a router

-Multiple networks are connected using a router.
-To make a routing decision, the router uses the information in the internet protocol header to make various decisions which include:
+A router uses information contain in the internet protocol header to make various decisions, these decisions include:

 - Path determination
 - Routing decision